salesforce/eslint-plugin-lwc/docs/rules/no-unguarded-async-and-event-operations.md

 ### Rule Details

 This rule disallows the use of unguarded async operations (such as fetch calls and async functions) and unguarded event listeners (such as addEventListener).
-It requires that these constructs be wrapped in a check to determine whether the code is running in a browser environment.
+It requires that these constructs be wrapped in an SSR check to determine whether the code is running in a browser environment.

 #### Examples of Incorrect Code